-Labour is working harder and smarter to keep our communities safe, break the cycle of offending and tackle the root causes of crime.
-We’re building an effective, inclusive and humane justice system to better support victims and their families.
+Labour is working harder and smarter to keep our communities safe, break the cycle of offending, tackle the root causes of crime, and right historic wrongs.
+We’re building an effective, inclusive, and humane justice system to better support victims and their families.

 Labour is already rolling out our plan to keep our communities safe by breaking the cycle of offending, and improving our court system.
 That’s why we: